bloominstituteoftechnology/web-module-project-HTTP/README.md

 #### Adding a Movie
 > *Alright!
 You ready!
 Let's see you use the skills of the previous steps to build a crud function from start to finish.*

-* [ ] 13 Use `EditMovieForm.js` as a model to build an `AddMovieForm` component from scratch.
+* [x] 13 Use `EditMovieForm.js` as a model to build an `AddMovieForm` component from scratch.
 The component should hold all the attributes of a new movie in local state.
 (Note to self basically other than changing the name from EditMovieForm to AddMovieForm everything **except** the __useEffect__ and __handleSubmit__ are identical to EcitMovieForm)

-* [ ] 14 Add in a route that allows access to `AddMovieForm`.
+* [x] 14 Add in a route that allows access to `AddMovieForm`. (see App.js routes and imorts, then got to 15 to fix handleChange and then 16 to handle submit.
+THe app is broken until those are fixed. )

-* [ ] 15 Locate the part of the ui that should redirect to your new `AddMovieForm`.
+* [x] 15 Locate the part of the ui that should redirect to your new `AddMovieForm`.
 Make that button works as expected.
+(Note to self...The button originates in MovieHeader.js.
+I found this by righ clicking on the "Add New Movie Button and selecting inspect in chrome dev tools under "componenets" it shows the location.
+Since we already just Routed it in App.js, now we just add "to="/movies/add"" to the button in MovieHeader.js's appropriate "<Link>")

 * [ ] 16 In `AddMovieForm,` add an event handler for form submission.
 When the form is submitted, run the approprate request for adding a movie with the component's state values.

 * [ ] 17 Make sure your component has access to and runs and modifications needed to global state and redirects to `/movies` after creation.